Street Racing/Drag Racing

 If your license has been revoked because of a conviction for Street Racing/Drag Racing, you can contact James Dimeas to have the conviction vacated and to avoid having a conviction for Street Racing/Drag Racing appear on your driving record.
 If the conviction is vacated, this will result in the reinstatement of your driver's license and you will be allowed to drive again.Award-Winning Criminal Defense Lawyer to Avoid a Criminal Conviction and to Avoid Losing Your License

-James Dimeas is a nationally-recognized, award-winning criminal defense lawyer with over 26 years of experience handling Street Racing/Drag Racing cases throughout all the courthouses in Chicago, Cook County, DuPage County, Kane County and Lake County.
+James Dimeas is a nationally-recognized, award-winning criminal defense lawyer with over-27 years of experience handling Street Racing/Drag Racing cases throughout all the courthouses in Chicago, Cook County, DuPage County, Kane County and Lake County.
 James Dimeas's accomplishments have been noticed and recognized by various local and national organizations.
-Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018 and 2019."
+Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018, 2019, and 2020."
 Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
 James Dimeas has been named as a "Best DUI Attorney."
 The American Institute of Criminal Law Attorneys recognized James Dimeas as a "10 Best Attorney for Client Satisfaction."
 The National Trial Lawyers recognized James Dimeas as a 'Top 100 Criminal Defense Trial Lawyer."
-Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois."
+Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois," and the "Top 10 DUI Defense Attorney" award.
 The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
-James Dimeas is rated superb by AVVO, the highest rating possible for any Street Racing/Drag Racing lawyer in the United States.
+James Dimeas is rated "Superb," 10 out of 10, by AVVO, the highest rating possible for any Street Racing/Drag Racing lawyer in the United States.

 If you are facing Street Racing/Drag Racing criminal charges in Chicago, Cook County, DuPage County, Kane County, and Lake County, you can contact Street Racing/Drag Racing criminal defense lawyer, James Dimeas, anytime for a free and confidential consultation.
 You can always talk to James Dimeas personally by calling him at 847-807-7405.